How often do you check your spice rack for expiration dates? In my case, not often enough is the answer!

-I thought it might be fun to take a walk (or hobble) through our home to find some smaller organizational projects that I can complete.
-I started at the back door in our kitchen and oddly, I didn’t even need to move.
+Being stuck on crutches, I am going a little bit stir crazy so I thought it might be fun to take a walk (or hobble) through our home to find some smaller organizational projects that I can complete.
+I started at the back door of our kitchen and oddly, I didn’t even need to move.
 I happened to look at the cabinet on the left and stopped in front of my spice cabinet.

 The spice rack you are seeing in the photo above is NOT the spice rack I use.
 That is because I bought this spice rack eighteen years ago from Martha Stewart online.
 Needless to say, the spices aren’t any good.
 As in not at all.
 But it sure is a nice decor piece.